GCC Media Services provides select

 specialized group of students who work primarily in the

-theater/stages of Pew Fine Arts Center, whose skill set is more
+theatre/stages of Pew Fine Arts Center, whose skill set is more

 specialized in areas of lighting, sound, rigging, set &